vitaly-t/pg-promise/README.md

 In general, you should either use the standard strings for SQL, or place SQL into external files - see [Query Files].

 Valid variable names are limited to the syntax of open-name JavaScript variables.
-And name `this` has special meaning - it refers to the formatting object itself.
+And name `this` has special meaning - it refers to the formatting object itself (see below).

 Keep in mind that while property values `null` and `undefined` are both formatted as `null`, an error is thrown when the property does not exist.